-As of summer 2018, health professionals were able to submit applications through the Office of Rural Health website.
-With an electronic system to track and compile applications, data collection has been streamlined.
+As of summer 2018, health professionals were able to submit applications through a Redcap survey on the Office of Rural Health website.
+The system was further updated in summer 2022 to combine the application process with the creation of files for recipients.
+This change allows automated notices to be sent when matching funds, loan documentation, or work verification forms are due.
+It also maintains records in a central database so that reports can be run more easily.
+With an electronic system to track and compile applicant and recipient information, data collection has been further streamlined.

 In summer 2021, the State Legislature increased annual funding to the Loan Repayment program by \$1.5 million.
 This allowed all providers on an existing waiting list to be funded, and annual awards for FY21-22 were more than tripled.
+Available funding was again increased in FY2022-23 with the addition of \$5 million from the America Rescue Plan Act (ARPA) funds.
+These funds were available as of July 2022 and intended for new "no match" awards, spanning the usual three-year contract obligation period.
+Most of these ARPA funds were obligated as of October 2022, with some funds held back for staffing.